SSH Access

 ### Prerequisites

-* **Newt** running on one host (the “site” / bastion) with auth-daemon support and a pre-shared key for external auth daemons.
+* **Newt** running on one host (the site / bastion) with a pre-shared key for external auth daemons.

 * **Pangolin CLI** installed on each server where you will run the auth daemon.
 See [Install Clients — Quick Install (Recommended)](/manage/clients/install-client#quick-install-recommended).